frequency-chain/docs/pages/HowTo/ManageUserHandles.md

 * Query the chain to check which values are available, check if the handle with the suffix is available.
 * Choose an available value and attempt to claim it by submitting the full handle with the suffix to the chain.
 * Chain validates the handle and suffix and maps the handle to the ```msa_id```.
-* Chain maintains a reverse mapping from handle to msa for offchain use.
+* Chain maintains a reverse mapping from handle to MSA for off-chain use.

 ### Chain Steps